testcraftsman/testpool/docs/source/development.rst

 Web Development
 ===============

-To simplify web development, developers can avoid using an actual hypervisor which can be involved.
-Instead developers can create profiles using a fake hypervisor.
+To simplify web development, developers can avoid using an actual hypervisor.
+Instead developers can create a fake pool.

 Since testpool uses django, once the web server is running it will automatically restart when content changes.
 In one shell, run the testpool